PHOTOGRAPHS & RELATED STORIES

 Trophies On A Prison Cell Floor, Dzhokhar's

-After leaving the Public Gardens, the newlyweds walked down part of Newbury Street, then turned onto Boylston Street to watch the marathoners approaching the finish line.
+After leaving the Public Gardens, the newlyweds walked down part of Newbury Street, then towards Boylston Street to watch the marathoners approaching the finish line by the Public Library.
 Jessica said she remembered hearing the race announcer's encouraging words over the microphone.
 She was standing behind Patrick, hugging him on tiptoes, when suddenly she felt like she was on a rocket and landed far on the right.
 In an instant she said, she could no longer hear the man on the microphone, just her internal organs.
 Mostly, she was focused on her husband whose foot was detached.
-She didn't want Patrick to see his detached foot and instinctively she wanted to block his vision.
+She didn't want Patrick to see his detached foot.
+Instinctively she wanted to block his vision.

-"Ma'am you're on fire," she explained to the court someone had told her.
-Jessica was then pushed on her back and the fire extinguished...
+"Ma'am you're on fire," she said someone told her.
+Then, she was pushed on her back and the fire extinguished...

 EXCERPT FROM - SEPTEMBER 11&12